 Outside the Château, there’s a sculpture of Anne de Bretagne, the most famous Duchess of Brittany, who became Queen of France by marriage.

 Saint-Pierre and Saint-Paul Cathedral (best known as the Nantes Cathedral) is an imposing building in the Gothic style worth a short visit.
 Construction began in the 15th century on the site of a Romanesque church, and it took four centuries to complete.
 Inside, don’t miss the tomb of François II, the last Duke of Brittany.

 If you need a short break, there’s a little park just behind Nantes cathedral, perfect to rest.

 Around Place Royale

 After lunch, this Nantes itinerary visits Graslin, an elegant neighborhood shaped thanks to the industrial and financial success of the city in the 18th and 19th centuries.
 The semi-pedestrian area offers beautiful architecture, good shopping, and pleasant outdoor terraces for a coffee or a glass of wine.

 The best way to explore this district is to wander in no particular direction.
 Sooner or later, however, you will end up at Place Royale, and your visit should also include the Graslin Square and Theater as well as the Passage Pommeraye, with architecture very similar to the covered passages of Paris.

 To get away from the hustle and bustle of the city, don’t miss Cours Cambronne, a beautiful promenade garden.

 Two Days in Nantes: Day Two

-Day two of this Nantes itinerary follows the Loire River and explores the Ile de Nantes, the city’s main river island.
+Day two of this Nantes weekend follows the Loire River and explores the Ile de Nantes, the city’s main river island.